Drive less and make a difference!

 - Are 18 years of age or older, and;

-- You would otherwise drive alone or use Uber/Lyft for trips to work if this incentive were not available, and;
+- You would otherwise drive alone or use Uber/Lyft for trips to work or school if this incentive were not available, and;

 - Agree to complete a brief program follow-up survey, and;